luis33338/battlestax-tutorial/TUTORIAL.md

 });
 ```

-The way we are going to approach writing our tests is by asking the question "What does our endpoint need to do?"
+The way we are going to approach writing our tests is by asking the question "What does our endpoint need to do?".
+We want our function to
+create a new game on Astra (provision a new game) --  and we provide the API with a random game code so this can work.
+Our endpoint needs to:
+** Our API should make the game document
+** It should not beable to make a game document if we don't give it a valid game id
+** If we get a 500 on error (something goes wrong), we should be informed

+We need to write the test cases that will check for these actions in `insertGame`

+Run the functions test that you have written:
+`npm run tests: functions`